-Most Americans say Clinton won first debate against Trump: Reuters/Ipsos poll
+Majority of Americans say Clinton won first debate against Trump: Reuters/Ipsos poll

 Even so, Clinton's performance seemed to have little impact on her support among America's likely voters.
 The poll showed 42 percent supported Clinton while 38 percent supported Trump.
 Over the past few weeks Clinton has maintained a lead of between 4 and 6 points over Trump.

-Narrowing the focus to likely voters who watched the debate, Clinton led Trump 46 percent to 39 percent.
-The televised face-off attracted a record 84 million U.S. viewers.
+Narrowing the focus to likely voters who watched the debate, Clinton led Trump 44 percent to 39 percent.

-Of those who thought Clinton emerged the victor from the debate, 85 percent were Democrats and 22 percent were Republicans.
+One possible reason for the lack of movement in her support is that it usually takes several days to measure the full impact of a single event, like a debate, said Donald Green, a political scientist at Columbia University.

 The Reuters/Ipsos poll is conducted every day in English in all 50 states.
 Monday's sample of 2,036 American adults included 1,336 people who were considered to be likely voters from their voting record, registration status and stated intention to vote in the election.
 Among those likely voters, 1,026 said they watched some portion of the debate on live TV, online or in media clips that were circulated after the debate.